prijatelilab/PrijateliTree/README.md

 2. Enter `pyenv activate otree_app` into your terminal to activate your local environment.

 ## Dev commands
-`pre-commit run`: Runs the `pre-commit` processes and lints the repository.
+`make lint`: Runs the `pre-commit` processes and lints the repository.